 This summary highlights the information contained elsewhere in this prospectus.
 This summary does not contain all of the information that you should consider before investing in our Class A common stock.
 You should read this entire prospectus carefully, including the sections entitled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our unaudited pro forma consolidated financial information and our historical financial statements and related notes, before making an investment decision.
 Some of the statements in this summary constitute forward-looking statements.
 See "Special Note Regarding Forward-Looking Statements."

 Except where the context suggests otherwise, the terms "Floor & Decor Holdings, Inc.," "Floor & Decor," the "Company," "we," "us," and "our" refer to Floor & Decor Holdings, Inc., a Delaware corporation, together with its consolidated subsidiaries.
-Because our Class C common stock generally has identical rights to our Class A common stock (except that Class C common stock is non-voting) and converts into our Class A common stock on a one-to-one basis under certain circumstances, we generally refer to our Class A common stock and Class C common stock collectively herein as our "common stock."

 Our Company